AliBaheri/Self_Driving_Car_Nanodegree_UDACITY/Term1/Project1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-One possible improvement for the current pipeline is modifying the region of interest.
+One possible improvement for the current pipeline is modifying the region of interest (ROE).
 My plan is to write a function to find ROE in a systematic fashion.